rohitmt/technical-paper/README.md

            ```
                  0
             ```
-      1. **long data type :** The long data type is a 64-bit two’s complement integer.
+      1. **long data type :** The long data type is a 64-bit 2’s complement integer.

            **Syntax :**
             ```